 In general, humanitarian operations cause unique command and control (C2) communication problems with an unclear picture of the situation on the ground.
 This can be due to local infrastructure that is heavily damaged or operating challenges in densely populated urban environments.
 In either case, the ability to establish clear lines of communication as quickly as possible using preexisting infrastructure is crucial to the overall success of the mission.

 On September 20, 2017, Hurricane Maria struck the island nation of Puerto Rico.
-The ensuing devastation was a tragic event that still requires significant work to restore the island’s infrastructure and services to pre-event conditions.
-The timelines associated with the disaster and follow-on relief efforts have been well documented as have the lessons-learned discussions and debates as to what could have been done differently to improve conditions for the residents prior to, and following, the devastation.
+The ensuing devastation was a tragic event that required significant time to restore the island’s infrastructure and services to pre-event conditions.
+The timelines associated with the disaster and follow-on relief efforts have been well documented, as have the lessons-learned discussions and debates as to what could have been done differently to improve conditions for the residents prior to, and following the devastation.

-The complete destruction of the electrical infrastructure from winds and flooding along with every cell phone tower being rendered inoperable created a communications void which limited and lengthened relief coordination efforts.
-This not only impacted resupply of critical response supplies such as food, water, and fuel, it also left a void in providing medical evacuations and support, external communications, and a concise way to communicate with the residents of Puerto Rico post-incident to coordinate relief efforts.
+The complete destruction of the electrical infrastructure from winds and flooding, along with every cell phone tower being rendered inoperable, created a communications void that limited and greatly slowed relief coordination efforts.
+This not only impacted resupply of critical response supplies such as food, water, and fuel, but it also left a void in providing medical evacuations and support, external communications, and a concise way to communicate with the residents of Puerto Rico post-incident to coordinate relief efforts.